jschloemer/astri-the-chatbot/README.md

 - parts.json {Key value part - part/subsystem :: Description}
 - ... search files ...

-Spacy requires a small package to be downloaded using the command
+Spacy requires a small package to be downloaded using the command.

     python3 -m spacy download en_core_web_sm

+## OpenAI Instructions

+The user must have an openAI account to use the openAI features.
+Specifically, the API key needs to be generated from the website and stored for local use in an environment variable called OPENAI_API_KEY

 ## Running the server